dalmo1991/superflexPy/doc/case_studies.rst

    :lines: 253-258
    :linenos:

-Finally, we set the model time step.
-This can be done directly at the network level, which automatically sets it to all lower-level model components.
+Finally, we set the model time step size.
+This can be done directly at the network level, which automatically sets the time step size to all lower-level model components.

 .. literalinclude:: model_thur_hess2020.py
    :language: python